 This simple guide will give you an idea of what goes where on your table.

 A formal place setting is different from a casual table setting, but there are a few basic rules you should follow no matter which option you choose.
 Check out the helpful diagrams below to decide which one is best for you.

 Informal table setting

 This would be used for a casual party or affair where you only have one or two simple courses.
 You may have a main dish, salad, and soup.
-Or, it would work well with a main dish, salad, and dessert.
+Or, it would work well with the main dish, salad, and dessert.

 You will have a salad and dinner fork to the left.
-And, the knife, teaspoon and soup spoon would be to the right.
+And, the knife, teaspoon, and soup spoon would be to the right.
 The glasses will always be placed at the top right of the plate and the napkin is placed on top of the plate.

 Casual lunch setting

 Another option you might be considering would add a bread and butter plate to the top left of the dinner plate.
 And, you may also add a dessert spoon horizontally near the glass.

 This casual table setting is perfect for a business luncheon or a meeting where you’ll be serving a casual buffet-style meal where everyone serves themselves.

 How to set a table for breakfast